vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 It is imperative that objects are destroyed in the opposite order that they are created.
 In some cases, if you know what you are doing, the order can be changed a bit and it will be fine, but the sure-way to clean up properly is to do it in reverse order.

-VkPhysicalDevice cant be destroyed, as its not a vulkan resource per-se, its more like just a handle to a gpu in the system.
+VkPhysicalDevice cant be destroyed, as its not a Vulkan resource per-se, its more like just a handle to a gpu in the system.

 Because our initialization order was SDL Window -> Instance -> Surface -> Device -> Swapchain, we are doing exactly the opposite order for destruction.